 It's important to remember that truly understanding your ROI can be extremely complex, and you'll likely have to tailor any estimates to your individual situation.
 That's why James Wachob, head of investor relations at Memphis Investment Properties, suggests buyers speak with a trusted commercial real estate adviser to help them better determine what their calculation could be.

 Keep in mind when estimating any potential loan amounts that the rules for investment property financing may not be the same as for primary homes.
-For example, many of us are familiar with the rule that recommends putting down at least 20% on a home to avoid paying private mortgage insurance (PMI).
+For example, many are familiar with the recommendation of putting down at least 20% on a home to avoid paying private mortgage insurance (PMI).
 However, some homeowners still opt to put down less and pay the PMI.
-But with an investment-property mortgage, you may have a harder time finding a lender willing to consider you if you can't put down 20%—or more.
+But with an investment-property mortgage, you may have a harder time finding a lender willing to consider you if you can't put down 20% — or more.

 “Educate yourself about lending for investors, because it changes daily,” Wachob says.
 “It’s not something you learn [once] and you’re done.”